Who We Are

 Frequently Asked Questions

-The Precision Epigenomics Liquid Biopsy Test, EPISEEK, is a blood-based test designed to accurately assess DNA shed by tumors called circulating tumor DNA (ctDNA) to detect cancer from a simple blood draw.
+The Precision Epigenomics liquid biopsy test, EPISEEK™, is a blood-based multi-cancer detection test designed to accurately assess DNA shed by tumors called circulating tumor DNA (ctDNA) to detect cancer from a simple draw.
 We analyze epigenomic modifications present in the ctDNA.
-Special software is used to analyze the results and aids the pathologist in issuing a report that specifies if an abnormal signal is detected or if no cancer signal is detected.
+Proprietary software is used to analyze the data to generate a report that specifies if an abnormal methylation signal is present or if no cancer signal is detected.

-We designed the Precision Epigenomics Liquid Biopsy Test to detect the presence of the most prevalent lethal solid tumors, including lung cancer, breast cancer, prostate cancer, colorectal cancer, pancreatic cancer, head and neck cancer, urinary bladder cancer, and esophageal cancer.
-Further bioinformatic analysis showed the loci have high sensitivity and specificity for cervical squamous cell carcinoma, endocervical adenocarcinoma, bile duct carcinoma (cholangiocarcinoma), DLBC lymphoma, glioma, liver hepatocellular carcinoma, mesothelioma, gastric adenocarcinoma, uterine endometrial carcinoma, and uterine carcinosarcoma.
-It’s important to note that the test may have limited sensitivity in early-stage cancers and should not be considered a replacement for routine cancer screening such as colonoscopy, mammogram, and cervical cancer screening.
+EPISEEK™ was designed to detect the presence of abnormal DNA changes shared by more than 60 cancer types, including the most deadly tumors—e.g., lung cancer, breast cancer, prostate cancer, colorectal cancer, pancreatic cancer, head and neck squamous cell carcinoma, bladder cancer, and esophageal cancer—ALL of which have been detected by the assay.
+EPISEEK™ also detected cervical squamous cell carcinoma, endocervical adenocarcinoma, ovarian carcinoma, bile duct carcinoma (cholangiocarcinoma), DLBC lymphoma, liver hepatocellular carcinoma, thyroid cancer, gastric adenocarcinoma, uterine endometrial carcinoma, brain glioma, cutaneous melanoma, cutaneous squamous cell carcinoma, testicular germ cell tumor, and plasma cell myeloma, among others.
+It’s important to note that the test has lower sensitivity in early-stage cancers and should not be considered a replacement for recommended cancer screening such as colonoscopy, mammogram, cervical cancer, and lung CT screening.

 WHAT ABOUT FALSE POSITIVES?

-DOES EPISEEK PREDICT MY RISK OF DEVELOPING CANCER?
+DOES EPISEEK™ PREDICT MY RISK OF DEVELOPING CANCER?

-As with many cancer screening guidelines, our liquid biopsy test is recommended for use in adults aged 50 or older.
-Patients younger than 50 but with elevated risk factors might also benefit from testing.
-EPISEEK testing is not recommended for patients younger than 21, those who are pregnant, those who have an active known malignancy, or those who are currently being treated for cancer.
+As with many cancer screening guidelines, our liquid biopsy test is recommended for use in adults aged 45 or older.
+Patients younger than 45 but with elevated risk factors might also benefit from testing.
+EPISEEK™ testing is not recommended for patients younger than 21, those who are pregnant, those who have an active known malignancy, or those who are currently being treated for cancer.

-WHY ARE CONVENTIONAL RECOMMENDATIONS FOR CANCER SCREENING STILL APPROPRIATE IF A PATIENT TAKES EPISEEK?
+WHY ARE CONVENTIONAL RECOMMENDATIONS FOR CANCER SCREENING STILL APPROPRIATE IF A PATIENT TAKES EPISEEK™?

 The test should not be considered a replacement for routine cancer screenings, such as colonoscopy, mammogram, and cervical cancer screening.
 Healthcare providers should continue to follow guideline recommendations for cancer screening in their patients.

-An appropriately licensed medical provider who cares for the patient, including MD, DO, DDS, DPM, OD, NP, DC, and PA.
+An appropriately licensed medical provider who cares for the patient and is permitted to order laboratory testing in their jurisdiction, including MD, DO, ND, DDS, DPM, OD, NP, DC, and PA.

 Liquid biopsy for multicancer detection is not yet recommended by major cancer-screening guidelines or by the US Preventive Services Task Force (USPSTF).

-WHAT IS THE RECOMMENDED SCREENING INTERVAL FOR EPISEEK?
+WHAT IS THE RECOMMENDED SCREENING INTERVAL FOR EPISEEK™?

 WHERE IS THE TEST CURRENTLY AVAILABLE?

-The test is currently available to most patients in the United States.
+The test is currently available to most patients in the United States and abroad.
 We cannot currently accept samples that were collected in New York State.

-The fee of $699 includes the test-collection kit, the transportation materials, the delivery of the kit to the provider’s office, the return overnight shipping to our clinical laboratory, the analysis, and the interpretation with a final report from one of our board-certified pathologists.
+For domestic patients, the fee of $699 covers the test-collection kit, the transportation materials, the delivery of the kit to the provider’s office, the return overnight shipping to our clinical laboratory, the analysis, and the interpretation with a final report.
+For international testing, the kit shipping fees to and from the lab in Tucson are an additional cost.

 IS THE TEST COVERED BY INSURANCE?

-Currently, EPISEEK is not covered by major insurance carriers, including Medicare.
+Currently, EPISEEK™ is not covered by major insurance carriers, including Medicare.

 CAN MY PATIENTS USE THEIR HSA OR FSA TO PAY FOR THE TEST?

-HOW CAN I ORDER EPISEEK FOR MY PATIENT?
+HOW CAN A LICENSED HEALTHCARE PROVIDER ORDER EPISEEK™ FOR THEIR PATIENT?

 A peripheral whole-blood specimen, submitted in the two Streck Cell-Free DNA tubes (10 mL each) that are provided in the collection kit, is needed for analysis.
-The patient need not be fasting.
-Because the laboratory intends to process the specimen the day after collection, specimens should be collected and submitted only on days that precede workdays (typically Monday through Thursday, excluding holiday weekends).
+The patient need not fast or skip medications.
+Because the laboratory intends to process the specimen the day after collection, specimens should be collected and submitted only on days that precede workdays (typically Monday through Thursday morning, excluding holiday weekends).
 Specimens must not freeze, and they should be stored and transported at 37–87°F. A specimen will be rejected if it is submitted in blood collection tubes other than the provided Streck Cell-Free DNA tubes, submitted in expired collection tubes, less than 10 mL total, illegible or not properly labeled with two unique identifiers, hemolyzed or clotted, not received within 48 hours of collection, or not accompanied by a complete order.

 DO PATIENTS NEED TO FAST OR OTHERWISE PREPARE FOR THIS TEST?